espocrm/documentation/docs/administration/workflows.md

 !!! note

     Within a BPM process the last response body is available only within the task that contains the Send HTTP Request action.
 The variable won't be passed further along the process flow.

+In the context of BPM, it's possible to catch response errors with an Error Boundary Event.
+The error code can be obtained by using `bpm\caughtErrorCode` function.

 ### Execute Formula Script